ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The CBOR map MAY include the 'kdcchallenge' parameter, whose CBOR label is defined in {{Section 8 of RFC9594}}.
 If present, this parameter is a CBOR byte string, which encodes a newly generated 'kdcchallenge' value that the Client can use when preparing a new Join Request (see {{ssec-join-req-sending}}).
 In such a case, the Group Manager MUST store the newly generated value as the 'kdcchallenge' value associated with the joining node, thus replacing the currently stored value, if any.

-The information conveyed in such a 4.00 (Bad Request) error response with Content-Format "application/ace-groupcomm+cbor" can be especially useful for the joining node, in case the provisioning of the access token to the Group Manager has not relied on a Token Transfer Request to the /authz-info endpoint (see {{ssec-token-post}}).
+The information conveyed in such a 4.00 (Bad Request) error response with Content-Format "application/ace-groupcomm+cbor" can be especially useful for the joining node, if the provisioning of the access token to the Group Manager has not relied on a Token Transfer Request to the /authz-info endpoint (see {{ssec-token-post}}).

 Furthermore, specifically if the group is a pairwise-only group, the error response allows the joining node to obtain the Diffie-Hellman authentication credential that the Group Manager uses in the group, as encoded by the 'kdc_dh_creds' parameter.
 Consequently, the joining node remains able to prove possession of its own private key upon joining the group, through a MAC used as PoP evidence and encoded by the 'client_cred_verify' parameter of the Join Request (see {{ssec-join-req-sending}}).